Andreas Bausewein

-Andreas Bausewein (born 5 May 1973) is a German politician of the Social Democratic Party (SPD) who serves as mayor of Erfurt.
+Andreas Bausewein (born 5 May 1973) is a German politician of the Social Democratic Party (SPD) who served as the mayor of Erfurt from 2006 until 2024.

+Education

+After his schooling at the "Johannes Gutenberg" polytechnic high school in Erfurt, Bausewein completed an apprenticeship as an electrician from 1989 to 1993.
+He then obtained a university entrance qualification.
+After completing his community service with the Erfurt Workers' Samaritan Association, he worked for a year in the Thuringia SPD parliamentary group in 1995.
+From 1995 to 1999, he studied at the Erfurt University of Applied Sciences and graduated as a social worker/social pedagogue (FH).
+He completed a postgraduate course at the Erfurt University of Education/Erfurt University in 2002 as a qualified pedagogue.
+From 1996 to 2002, he was a scholarship holder of the Hans Böckler Foundation.

+From 2002 to 2003, Bausewein worked as a social pedagogue at the vocational training center in the Tonna correctional facility.
+He then worked as a qualification coordinator at the German Trade Union Confederation Thuringia.

 Political career

 In 1990 Bausewein joined the SPD.
 From 1995 to 2004 he was state chairman of the party's youth organization, the Young Socialists, in Thuringia.
 Since 1994 he was a member of the board of the Thuringian SPD.
 From 1998 to 2008 and again since 2010, he is Deputy Chairman of the State party.
 From 2004 until 2006 Bausewein was a member of the Landtag of Thuringia.

 In May 2006, Bausewein won Erfurt’s mayoral election runoff against Dietrich Hagemann (CDU) with 60.2% of the vote (30.9% voter turnout).